Pre-order now

 • Monitoring : Keep track of when your cat leaves or enters the house.

-• Safety : Prevent your cat from bringing home prey.
+• Safety : Prevent your cat from bringing prey home.

-• Convenience : Control the cat flap conveniently via your smartphone.
-Visit flappie.ch to learn more about this innovative solution and how it can make life easier for you and your cat.
+• Convenience : Control the cat flap easily via your smartphone.
+Visit flappiedoors.com , to learn more about this innovative solution and how it can make life easier for you and your cat.

 Frequently Asked Questions

-What to do about blocked anal glands in cats?
+What can be done about blocked anal glands in cats?

-If your cat's anal glands are blocked, the vet may manually drain them.
-This may require a light anesthetic to minimize pain for the cat.
-Additionally, anti-inflammatory medications and antibiotics may be used to control inflammation and fight bacterial infection.
+If your cat's anal glands are blocked, the veterinarian can manually express them.
+This may require mild anesthesia to minimize pain for the cat.
+Anti-inflammatory medications and antibiotics may also be used to control inflammation and fight any bacterial infection.
 In more severe cases, repeated flushing of the anal glands may be necessary.
-It is important to have regular check-ups with the vet to monitor the cat's condition and adjust treatment if necessary.
+It's important to schedule regular checkups with the veterinarian to monitor your cat's condition and adjust treatment as needed.

-If anal glands are blocked, changing the diet to a high-fiber diet can help improve digestion and support the natural emptying of the anal glands.
-It is important that the food is high quality and does not contain unnecessary additives.
-Discuss your cat's diet with your vet to ensure that he is getting all the necessary nutrients and that the risk of digestive problems is minimized.
+For impacted anal glands, switching to a high-fiber diet can help improve digestion and support the natural emptying of the anal glands.
+It's important that the food is high-quality and free of unnecessary additives.
+Discuss your cat's diet with your veterinarian to ensure she receives all the necessary nutrients and minimize the risk of digestive problems.

-Can you express a cat's anal gland yourself?
+Is it possible to express a cat's anal glands yourself?

-The blog post recommends that manual emptying of the anal glands should be done by a veterinarian, as this may require a light anesthetic to minimize pain for the cat.
-Expressing the anal glands yourself is not recommended, as this can cause injury and requires professional treatment.
+The blog post recommends that manual expression of the anal glands should be performed by a veterinarian, as this may require mild anesthesia to minimize pain for the cat.
+It is not recommended to express the anal glands yourself, as this can lead to injury and requires professional treatment.

 Why does my cat have a red anus?

 A red anus in your cat can be a symptom of anal gland inflammation.
-Typical signs of inflammation include redness, swelling in the area of the anus and an unpleasant smell.
-It is important that you have your cat examined by a veterinarian to determine the exact cause and begin appropriate treatment.
+Typical signs of inflammation, besides redness, include swelling around the anus and an unpleasant odor.
+It's important to have your cat examined by a veterinarian to determine the exact cause and begin appropriate treatment.